mickeywu/docs/app/1.0/docs/devguide/local-dom.md

 ## Remove empty text nodes {#strip-whitespace}

 Add the `strip-whitespace` boolean attribute to a template to remove any empty text nodes from the template's contents.
-This can result in a minor performance improvement.
+This will result in a minor performance hit.

 With empty text nodes: